Four ways to ship AI in your fintech (and how to pick)

 A short checklist.
 Answer honestly.

-2. Do you have engineers on staff who have shipped AI features in production before?
-Not "are interested in AI".
-Have actually done it.
+Do you have engineers on staff who have shipped AI features in production before?
+Not "we ran a hackathon".
+Not "we are interested in AI".
+They have actually built an AI feature and put it in front of users.
 If yes, in-house is more realistic.
-If no, in-house will take 2-3x longer than you think.
+If no, assume in-house could take 2-3x longer than the first plan until proven otherwise.

-3. Is the feature on a critical path for a launch, a fundraise, or a contract you are trying to close?
+Is the feature on a critical path for a launch, a fundraise, or a contract you are trying to close?
 If yes, calendar time matters more than monthly burn.
-An outside engineer who can ship in 8 weeks is often the right answer.
+An outside engineer who can ship a scoped first release in 8 weeks is often the right answer.

-5. What does your AI infrastructure look like 12 months from now?
-If you cannot describe it, decide whether you want to figure that out on this feature or on a smaller one.
+What does your AI infrastructure look like 12 months from now?
+If you cannot describe it, decide whether you want to figure it out on this feature or on a smaller one.

-If you are in the middle of this decision and want a second pair of eyes, the contact page has the details.
+If you are in the middle of this decision and want a second pair of eyes, get in touch.
+For a quick read, a paid scoping call is usually enough.